 Every non-profit is centered around a mission and often times working towards that mission requires solving problems along the way.
 Showcasing a story about how your organization is solving one such problem is a great way to highlight your impact.

-Global Women’s Water Initiative produced a video that does just that – it shows the impact of their programs on the women their serve.
+Global Women’s Water Initiative produced a video that does just that – it shows the impact of their programs on the women they serve.

 Creating a connection